 This TTUHSC HRPP Manual presents the most current information for reference by IRB chairs, IRB members, IRB administrators, principal investigators (PIs) and research staff.
 It is not meant to be a static document.
 The Assistant Vice President - Research Integrity or designee will keep the research community apprised of new information that may affect the TTUHSC human research protection program including laws, regulations, guidance documents, policies, procedures and emerging ethical and scientific issues.
 The updated information will be included on the TTUHSC Research website and incorporated, as needed into the TTUHSC HRPP Manual.
-Changes that directly or immediately affect the investigators will be posted as an announcement in iRIS and may also be sent as an email to those involved with research involving human subjects at TTUHSC.
+Changes that directly or immediately affect the investigators will be posted as an announcement in Cayuse, and may also be sent as an email to those involved with research involving human subjects at TTUHSC.

 The Assistant Vice President - Research Integrity will maintain the TTUHSC HRPP Manual.
 When portions of the manual are revised, the Assistant Vice President - Research Integrity will maintain a historical archive of all previous versions.
 The entire manual will be reviewed at least once every odd-numbered year by the Assistant Vice President - Research Integrity and the IRB administrators.
-If no changes are required, the Assistant Vice President - Research Integrity will make and file a note to that effect.
+If no cnanges are and file a not required, the Assista e to that effect. ant vice President - Research integrit y wiii make